Audition for the Music Major or Minor Spring 2021 / Fall 2021

 - Selected Woodwinds and Brass: (flute, oboe, clarinet, trumpet, French horn, and trombone; minors only): Two pieces from different historical periods, preferably in contrasting styles

 In all cases DO NOT USE ORIGINAL WORKS for your applied audition.
 Please feel free to submit original works in addition to your audition works, particularly if you are interested in declaring a composition concentration, but original works will not be considered as an audition for admittance to the Department of Music.

-- Remember to complete all contact information on the audition form.
+- Remember to complete all contact information on the Audition Request Form.

 - Remember to list the major(s) and minor, if applicable, that you plan to pursue at LMU.